 For recommendations specific to you and your health, visit your doctor.

 A well-planned vegan diet that provides the recommended amounts of macro- and micronutrients is completely possible!
 Despite many common beliefs, a well-planned vegan diet can support a healthy mother and pregnancy.
 The important thing is to be mindful of your food sources and supplement use, and to disclose all of your habits to your doctor.

 The key takeaways are:

-If you are having more than one baby, be sure to see a dietician to ensure you’re meeting your specific needs.
+- If you are carrying more than one baby, be sure to see a dietitian to ensure you’re meeting your specific needs.